rreece/rreece.github.io/outline-of-philosophy/math.md

 #### Limitations

+-   The L&ouml;wenheim-Skolem theorem implies that infinite structures cannot be categorically axiomatized in first-order logic.
     -   No first-order theory has the strength to uniquely describe a structure with an infinite domain, such as the natural numbers or the real line.
 -   In second-order logic, it is possible to define the addition and multiplication operations from the successor operation, but this cannot be done in the more restrictive setting of first-order logic.
+    -   TODO: show this.
     -   B&egrave;s, A. (2002).
 [A survey of arithmetical definability](http://lacl.u-pec.fr/bes/publi/survey.pdf). [^Bes2002]
     -   B&egrave;s, A. & Choffrut, C. (2022).
 [Decidability of definability issues in the theory of real addition](https://fi.episciences.org/10753). [^Bes2022]
 -   Quantifiers other than $\forall$ and $\exists$ are only definable